awsdocs/aws-dms-step-by-step/doc_source/chap-sap-ase-aurora-mysql.migration.md

 To convert your database schema and code objects from SAP ASE to Amazon Aurora MySQL, follow these steps\.

 1. Download and install AWS Schema Conversion Tool \(AWS SCT\) with the required SAP ASW and MySQL JDBC drivers\.
-For more information, see [Installing, verifying, and updating AWS SCT](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Installing.html)\.
+For more information, see [https://docs\.aws\.amazon\.com/SchemaConversionTool/latest/userguide/CHAP\_Installing\.html](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Installing.html)\.

 1. Create a new AWS SCT project, add your source and target databases, and add a mapping rule\.
-For more information, see [Creating an AWS SCT project](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_UserInterface.html#CHAP_UserInterface.Project), [Adding database servers to an AWS SCT project](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_UserInterface.html#CHAP_UserInterface.AddServers), and [Creating mapping rules in AWS SCT](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Mapping.html)\.
+For more information, see [Creating a new project](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_UserInterface.html#CHAP_UserInterface.Project), [Adding database servers](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_UserInterface.html#CHAP_UserInterface.AddServers), and [Creating mapping rules](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Mapping.html)\.

 1. Convert your database schema\.
-For more information, see [Converting database schemas using the AWS SCT](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.html)\.
+For more information, see [Converting database schemas](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.html)\.

 1. Save the converted SQL scripts\.
-For more information, see [Saving and applying your converted schema in the AWS SCT](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.html#CHAP_Converting.SaveAndApply)\.
+For more information, see [Saving and applying your converted schema](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.html#CHAP_Converting.SaveAndApply)\.

 1. Run these scripts against your target MySQL database\.
 First, create tables with primary keys only\.
 Then add the foreign keys and secondary indexes after you complete the full load\.